 Our workforces are changing, the expertise we need is becoming harder to acquire and roles are shifting.
 In addition, before and because of Covid in 2020, the world around us is becoming very different, a new reality is taking hold, one that will fundamentally change who we are, how we work and yes, how we seek to ensure organizations transform for today and for the future.

-The Truth about Transformation, a new book by Kevin Novak, will soon become available.
+The Truth about Transformation, a new book by Kevin Novak, is now available on Amazon, Barnes and Noble and Apple Books.
 Enjoy a short preview.ard and upward from the 2040 Team